Pierre Ferri-Pisani: Early life

 Originally from Corsica, he began a career in the merchant navy, but had to give it up because of visual problems.
 However, he would remain a specialist in maritime problems all his life.

 A tireless worker, well-educated and endowed with real oratorical talent, his political and union career was not always up to his ambitions and personal qualities.

 In 1925, he met Simon Sabiani, of whom he became the private secretary.
 In May 1927, he was elected head of the Union of Registered Maritimers, which allowed Sabiani to control an organization representing five thousand sailors.

 After the municipal elections of May 1929, Sabiani allowed Siméon Flaissières to be re-elected mayor of Marseille against Henri Tasso and the SFIO.
 Ferri-Pisani joined the latter.

 In October 1931, he stood in the cantonal elections against Sabiani whom he reproached in the “Popular de Provence” for having become an adventurer, who had forgotten his proletarian origins and who was now at the service of his personal interests.
 After an epic electoral campaign strewn with brawls and gunshots, he was beaten by Sabiani, the only one from his camp elected to the General Council.

 In 1936, he approached the Communists, of whom he was soon to become the implacable enemy.
 In view of the municipal elections which took place in May 1935, socialists and communists had indeed united to block the road to the Ribot-Sabiani list.
-Elected municipal councillor on the list of the new mayor, Henri Tasso, he was his deputy for roads until October 1938, when he resigned in solidarity with his friend Jean Cavanelli, deputy for Finance, himself forced to resign at following a conflict with Noël Carrega, a leader of the CGT (reunified in March 1936), over the overstaffed number of municipal employees.
+Elected municipal councillor on the list of the new mayor, Henri Tasso, he was his deputy for roads until October 1938, when he resigned in solidarity with his friend Jean Cavanelli, deputy for Finance, himself forced to resign following a conflict with Noël Carrega, a leader of the CGT (reunified in March 1936), over the overstaffed number of municipal employees.

 During the Spanish Civil War, he took part in sending arms to support the Republican government.